rizemon/tp/docs/UserGuide.md

 #### Help: `help`

-Lists the syntax and descriptions of all available commands.
+Lists the syntax(s) and descriptions of all available commands.

 Format: `help`